 Who Can Have a Louisiana POA?

-Anyone above 18 years old in Louisiana can get a power of attorney.
+Anyone above 18 years old in Louisiana can get a POA.
 It is essential to prepare this form to assign a trusted individual the authority to act on your behalf when you may not be available.
-Also, certain situations may motivate you to get a power of attorney form.
+Also, certain situations may motivate you to get the form.

-A Louisiana power of attorney can be used when you are absent and unable to handle your business when traveling, when you relocate for a while, when you start aging if you have an ongoing medical condition or limited mobility, and when you are into a care facility.
+A Louisiana POA can be used when you are absent and unable to handle your business when traveling, when you relocate for a while, when you start aging if you have an ongoing medical condition or limited mobility, and when you are into a care facility.

 Types of POA in Louisiana

-You can use different types of Louisiana power of attorney forms depending on your needs and requirements as discussed below:
+You can use different types of POA forms in Louisiana depending on your needs and requirements as discussed below:

 Download: Microsoft Word (.docx)